bchugg/bchugg.github.io/index.md

 # research interests
-My primary interests at the moment involve developing robust sequential decision-making algorithms, particularly through a non-parametric and non-asymptotic lens, that are as assumption-free as possible.
+My primary interests at the moment involve developing robust sequential decision-making algorithms, particularly through a non-parametric and non-asymptotic lens, that are as assumption free as possible.
 I've previously worked on problems in graph theory, combinatorial optimization, and stochastic reaction networks.

 Ideally, I try and straddle the borderlands between theory and practice with a bias towards the former, but apparently the results have high variance because I've spent time doing doing both pure theory and pure application.